Greene Correctional Facility sees spike in COVID cases

 Green County’s Administrator, Shaun Groden, also finds the increase in COVID-19 cases at the correctional facility troubling.

-“We do have a concern with that volume of increase as how it would affect staff,” said Groden.
-“Obviously the staff are county residents— so are they being protected while they are at work?
-Do they have proper PPE, before they go home, before the go to the store, before they get gas?”
+“We do have a concern with that volume of increase as to how it would affect staff,” said Groden.
+“Obviously, the staff are county residents—so are they being protected while they are at work?
+Do they have proper PPE, before they go home, before they go to the store, before they get gas?”

 He said currently, of the 97 total cases in the county, only 14 of them are from the general public.